3m0r9/Credit-Card-Approval-Prediction/README.md

-# credit_card_approval_prediction
-Here’s a draft for an improved `README.md` file for your Credit Card Approval Prediction project.
-It includes a clear structure, professional tone, and highlights key aspects of the project.

----

 # Credit Card Approval Prediction

 Welcome to the Credit Card Approval Prediction project!
 This project aims to build a machine learning model to predict the approval of credit card applications based on various applicant attributes.
 This is a hands-on project that explores feature engineering, data preprocessing, model training, and evaluation in the domain of financial services.